Darryl Stingley: Post-football activities

 On May 9, 1992, having completed his remaining 24 credit hours through a correspondence course program, Darryl Stingley received his bachelor of physical education from Purdue University.

 Even though Stingley said he forgave Tatum, the pair never reconciled.
 Tatum reached out to Stingley several times, including while promoting his own autobiography.
 HBO invited both men to appear on the 25th anniversary of the incident but Stingley refused after he learned of the title of Tatum's 1996 biography, Final Confessions of NFL Assassin Jack Tatum, the third with that term in its title.
 Stingley worried Tatum's efforts to contact him were profit-motivated.
 However, in a 1992 article in Jet, Stingley said that while he had forgiven Tatum a long time ago, Tatum had opportunities to contact him any time after the injury but did not make an effort.

 Stingley later served as executive director of player personnel for the Patriots.
 Stingley co-authored a 1983 memoir, Happy to Be Alive, with Mark Mulvoy.
 In 1993, he started a nonprofit organization to help troubled youth in west Chicago.
 Darryl has three sons – Darryl Stingley Jr.; John Smith-Stingley, a Chicago police detective, and Derek Stingley, who played defensive back in the Arena Football League.
 Stingley's grandson Derek Stingley Jr. was the #1 rated player for the class of 2019 by Rivals.com and was selected third overall in the 2022 NFL draft by the Houston Texans.

 Death

 On April 5, 2007, Stingley died at Northwestern Memorial Hospital in Chicago after being discovered unresponsive in his home.
-His death was attributed to heart disease and pneumonia complicated by quadriplegia.
+His death was attributed to heart disease and pneumonia complicated by tetraplegia.
 The Cook County medical examiner, Kendall Von Crowns, MD, listed Stingley's manner of death as an accident.